rastersoft/autovala/README.md

            forget to add X-GNOME-Autostart-enabled=true inside

  * include: allows to include the specified file in the CMakeLists of its path This allows to manually add CMake statements.
+Example:

+                 include: src/mycmake.txt

-         Example: "include: src/mycmake.txt" will append the contents of the file mycmake.txt, located in the src/ folder, to the end of the CMakeLists.txt file also located in the src/ folder
+         will append the contents of the file mycmake.txt, located in the src/ folder, to the end of the CMakeLists.txt file also located in the src/ folder

  * ignore: the path that follows will be ignored when Autovala guesses each file.
 Examples: